gspimentel/RbAlonsozanaPimentel/README.md

 4. Personal Experiences as Kpop Fans

-  - how we got to like Kpop over the years (?)
+  - why do we like kpop? how did we discover it?

 5. Sources and Credentials (?)